What Is RAG? Retrieval Augmented Generation for Beginners

 RAG works best when you say “Answer ONLY from these documents” and “Cite your sources”

-Mini Exercises
+Mini RAG Exercises for You

-Exercise 1: Basic RAG prompt
+Exercise 1: Build Your First RAG Prompt

 Take a real document from your work (meeting notes, report, policy).
 Write a RAG prompt that asks a question answerable from that document.
 Include: context section, question, citation rules, refusal rule.

-Exercise 2: Test refusal
+Exercise 2: Test Refusal Rules

 Using your prompt from Exercise 1, ask a question that the document CANNOT answer.
 Did the model correctly refuse?
 If it guessed, strengthen your refusal rules.

-Exercise 3: Chunking practice
+Exercise 3: Practice Chunking

 Take a 1,000-word document and break it into 3 chunks of ~300 words each.
 Follow the chunking rules: split at natural boundaries, include overlap, keep related facts together.

-Exercise 4: Citation verification
+Exercise 4: Verify Citations

 Run a RAG prompt with a document and question.
 For each claim in the answer, verify it actually appears in your source document.
 Did the model cite correctly?
 Did it invent anything?

-Exercise 5: Multi-document synthesis
+Exercise 5: Multi-Document RAG

 Provide 2-3 short documents (200 words each) on the same topic.
 Ask a question that requires information from multiple documents.
 Check if the model cites all relevant sources.